vinaychilukuri/vinaychilukuri.github.io/about.md

 </aside>

 <div class="about-info col">
-##### ABOUT ME
+#### ABOUT ME

 The great actor, Robert De Niro once said that his favorite word was <b>refinement</b>.
-While I am no one in comparison, the urge to constantly refine and go beyond one's limitations is what drives me.
+While I am no one in comparison to him, the urge to constantly refine and go beyond one's limitations is what drives me.

 As a master's graduate in Human Computer Interaction & Cognitive Science, I have 5.5 years of experience in user-centred design, usability testing and building products.
 I have also hand-coded [web apps](http://www.slashcv.com){:target="_blank"} in the past.